Latest IRS Updates and News Releases

 Affordable Care Act 101 Webinars for Small Business

-Throughout October, SBA and Small Business Majority will hold a weekly Affordable Care Act 101 webinar.
+The SBA and Small Business Majority are holding weekly Affordable Care Act 101 webinars.
 During the presentation, small business owners can learn about the law and what it means for their company and employees.
+Visit the web page above for a complete schedule and to register.
+Webinars are also offered in Spanish.
+See the page above for dates and to register.

 Small Business Workshops – Seattle SBA Education and Training Center